essdot/iexpect/README.md

 # iexpect - A Javascript assertion library

 iexpect is a Javascript library that lets you write assertions for unit tests.
-As the name implies, it implements the the 'expect' style of BDD test assertions.
+As the name implies, it implements the 'expect' style of BDD test assertions.
 This is a personal project, implementing a basic set of assertion functionality.
 Some examples of the kind of test code iexpect allows you to write:

     iexpect(1).toEqual(1);
     iexpect(1).not.toEqual(2);